Ricky0708/iCat.Libraries/iCat.Authorization/README.md

 ### Obtain current user permits, claims

-The `IPermitProvider` provides a method to obtain the logged in user's claim from the `Permit`. <br>
+The `IPermitClaimProcessor` provides a method to obtain the logged in user's claim from the `Permit`. <br>
 The `IPermissionProvider` provides all permits definition.